meetwudi/des001/README.md

 I am building a page to introduce books I like.
 The books are about designing.

 ###Step 2: Content inventory
-First, I would like to write down all items to be show off on the page.
+First, I would like to write down all items to be shown off on the page.

 - Title
 - Books info (title, cover image, author's name, comments including commentator)
 - Quote about designing
 - My name & My avatar (John Wu & avatar: webmaster@leapoahead.com)

-Because it is hard to collect the authors' facebook/twitter/email address, so we will just use placeholder for those information.
 The detailed content describtions will be in [content.md](content.md).

 ###Step 3: Wireframes
 I created wireframes with [OmniGraffle](www.omnigroup.com/omnigraffle/), which is a great tool to work with.
 The wireframe image can be found [here](wireframe/wireframe.jpg).